 Apprentice for a day

-“We would also like to motivate other companies to give disadvantaged young people with difficult professional backgrounds a chance”, explains Ms. Budelmann who is member of JCI North Westphalia and on the executive board of JCI North Rhine-Westphalia, leading the department “Innovation and resources”.
+“We would also like to motivate other companies to give disadvantaged young people with difficult professional backgrounds a chance”, explains Ms. Budelmann who is a member of JCI North Westphalia and is on the executive board of JCI North Rhine-Westphalia, leading the department “Innovation and resources”.

 And who knows, maybe Abdul will come back for an internship or even an apprenticeship after this trial-day.